JavierRoman/noobs_maze/README.md

 # Noops maze challenge solver.

-In this project I implement a very complete program to solve Noops Maze Challenge (https://github.com/noops-challenge/mazebot).
+In this project I implemented a very complete and easy to use program to solve Noops Maze Challenge (https://github.com/noops-challenge/mazebot).

 I'll be adding more algorithms in the future.
 For now only A Star Search algorithm is implemented.